 Life on Mars

 Gray buildings, cracked asphalt.
 Metal and concrete, nothing to burn.
 A barrier.
 The last.
-Behind him dark neighborhoods waited.

-She came up behind him.
+She came up beside him.

-Still here.
+Still here?

 Yes.

 We’re all that’s left.
+He said.

 Yes.